Hey there. My name is Natalia Sander Kotova. I’m a 29-year-old Russian abstract artist & user experience designer based in Vienna, Austria.

-I also love taking photos – my favorite photo style is documenting daily life.
+I love to take photos – my favorite photo style is documenting daily life.

 I love to think and write – in 2012 I started a blog and have kept it alive until now, but shifted to Instagram instead.